 CONNECT THE WORLD.
 WITH YOUR AVIATION MANAGEMENT STUDIES.

-With almost 90 billion jobs worldwide, increasing air traffic and high demand for aircraft, the aviation industry is one of the fastest growing sectors where you can really take off with your career.
+With 800,000 jobs in Germany alone, increasing air traffic and high demand for aircraft, the aviation industry is one of the fastest growing sectors where you can really take off with your career.

 Use your knowledge and management talent to get cargo and people from A to B safely and efficiently.
 Your Bachelor of Aviation Management at IU International University of Applied Sciences is your ticket to the modern, connected world of aviation.
 Students who study Aviation Management learn about the complex procedures behind the processes and how these can be controlled in a targeted manner.